 A traditional way to serve caviar is to let people dish it themselves from a platter onto Russian pancakes — or blini — and toast points.
 These are often accompanied by other toppings such as onion, chives and crème Fraiche.

-If you've never tried caviar before, you might be curious as to what it tastes like.
+If you've never tried it before, you might be curious as to what caviar tastes like.
 Eating caviar is a unique culinary experience.
 There are many types of caviar, each with differences in appearance, taste and texture.

-Nevertheless, all caviar has a few common characteristics.
-For example, the first flavor wave is salty and briny with a slight fishiness, followed by a short idling taste.
+All types of caviar have a few common characteristics.
+Caviar comes from fish, but it does not taste overly “fishy”, and instead has a flavor reminiscent of the ocean.
+The first flavor wave is salty and briny with a slight fishiness, followed by a short idling taste.
 This has been described as a richer but similar flavor to raw oysters.
 The second flavor wave expresses a few seconds after the first transitions into a smooth, bright or nutty lingering flavor.
+Good caviar tastes fresh and has a richness of flavor that you may not expect.
+If it tastes too fishy or salty, it’s probably not high quality caviar.

-As for texture, the skin of the roe has slight resistance, some more than others.
+As for texture, caviar is smooth, but not oily.
+The skin of the roe has slight resistance, some more than others.
 It often produces a bursting sensation in the mouth when rolling the caviar over your tongue.
 Of course, your teeth do not have taste buds, so we suggest experiencing our caviar like a fine wine, taking in the odor and appreciating the texture, juice and taste of caviar as you roll it over your tongue instead of taking a bite.

 Is Caviar Salty?